-Campaign ToolBox meets the state filing requirements for each state version.
+Campaign ToolBox meets the state filing requirements for each state version in effect OCT 1, 2020.
 Some municipalities may have their own specific requirements that differ from the state requirements – Campaign ToolBox may or may not be able to meet those requirements.
 For example, the state of Florida, and most Florida counties are now using electronic filing.
 Some munitipalities are using the printed forms, including a revised version of the Other Distributions report.
 If you are required to use the newest version of the printed Other Distributions report, then you may need to manually create that report from a PDF file.

 Who Should I Call?

 If you have a legal question such as “What date should I use on this transaction?” or “How should I code this transaction?”, you should check with the state.
 If you have a question about uploading your file to the state web site or a question about your report after it has been uploaded, you should check with the state.
 For any other questions please contact us directly.